Open Data Hub logo

 groupsConfig

-Controls access to dashboard features, such as the spawner for allowed users and the cluster settings UI for admin users.
+Controls access to dashboard features, such as the Notebook server control panel for allowed users and the cluster settings user interface for Open Data Hub administrators.

 templateOrder